Linear-Stapled Gastrointestinal Anastomosis

 STEP 5

-Two simple interrupted, prolonged absorbable monofilament sutures should be placed just below the base (ie, point of the 'V' intersecting GIA staple line) of the anastomosis to minimize tension on the staple line (A).
-These sutures should aim to capture submucosa for holding power (B).
+Two interrupted, prolonged absorbable sutures should be placed below the base of the anastomosis to reduce tension on the staple line, targeting submucosa for strength.

 STEP 6